2025 MABA Outlook Conference Program

 Director, Michigan Department of Agriculture & Rural Development

-Dr. Tim Boring serves as the Director for MDARD supporting the department's continued commitment in investing in the state’s rural communities, expanding food and agriculture businesses, protecting consumers from the pump to the plate, and preserving Michigan’s environmental resources.
+Dr. Tim Boring serves as the Director of MDARD, supporting the department's continued commitment in investing in the state’s rural communities, expanding food and agricultural businesses, protecting consumers from the pump to the plate, and preserving Michigan’s environmental resources.
 He previously served as the State Executive Director of the USDA Farm Service Agency.
 Boring's family operates a six-generation farm in Stockbridge, Michigan.
 Prior to his appointment at the USDA, he was the president and founder of Michigan Agriculture Advancement.
 He also previously served as the Vice President of the Michigan Agri-Business Association and worked as research director of the Michigan Soybean Promotion Committee.
 Governor Whitmer had previously appointed Dr. Boring to the Michigan Commission of Agriculture and Rural Development in 2019.
 He earned a Bachelor of Science in Agriscience, Master of Science in Crop and Soil Sciences, and Ph.D. in Crop and Soil Sciences from Michigan State University.

 Jim Byrum